Washington State Chef's

 The application form and requirements can be downloaded below.

 Darrell Anderson Bio

 Chef Darrell L. Anderson was employed in the education, restaurant, and catering industries for over fifty years.
 As a chef, he worked in some of Washington State’s well-known restaurants.
 As a caterer, he worked for such notables as the Seattle Seahawks.
-And as an educator, he trained over 2000 young culinarians, many of whom went on to become executive chefs, culinary educators and restaurant owners.
-He was involved in state and national organizations that encouraged a greater dissemination of culinary skills and the professionalization of culinary education in the United States.
+And as an educator, he trained over 2000 young culinarians, many of whom went on to become executive chefs, culinary educators, and restaurant owners.
+He was involved in state and national organizations that encouraged greater dissemination of culinary skills and the professionalization of culinary education in the United States.

 In 1955, Chef Anderson became active in the American Culinary Federation and the Pacific Northwest Chefs De Cuisine Association (PNCA), now known as the Washington State Chefs Association.
 He was Vice-President of the PNCA in 1962-1963, the President in 1970-1971 and 1980-1981, and Chairman of the PNCA Board of Directors 1972-1973 and 1982.

 At the national level, he held several posts in the American Academy of Chefs, including Secretary from 1994-1996, and Chairman in 1978.
 He was the Chair of the American Culinary Federation (ACF) Foundation Senior Chefs Committee.

 Chef Anderson’s awards include:

 - The Good Taste Award – in 2003 by the ACF – “Academy Fellows who have been actively involved in furthering the culinarian’s greatest achievements and upholding the traditions of classical cuisine.”

 - Induction as a Celebrated Chef into the American Academy of Chefs Culinary Hall of Fame in 1996